IBM-Automation-SPGI/Event-Automation-PoT/2/index.md

     }
     ```

     When ready, click **Save**\[C\] to finalize both the _Overview Information_ and _Event Information_ configuration settings.

     [![](../images/2-12.png)](../images/2-12.png)<br><br><br>

 13. The web browser will return to the `STUDENTXX.CUSTOMERS` Topic overview.

     *   From the three tabs at the top of the screen, click **Options**

     *   Click the blue **Create Options** button

     [![](../images/2-13.png)](../images/2-13.png)<br><br><br>

 14. Within the _Details_ tab, provide the following customizations:

     *   **Option name**: `StudentXX Customer Access`

     *   **Alias**: `STUDENTXX.CUSTOMERS`

     *   **Description**: `Self-service access to the customer event stream`

     When ready, click **Next**.

     [![](../images/2-14.png)](../images/2-14.png)<br><br><br>

 15. Leave the _Controls_ tab empty (`No data`) and click **Next** to proceed.

     [![](../images/2-15.png)](../images/2-15.png)<br><br><br>

 16. The _Publish option_ tab will give you a final opportunity to review the `STUDENTXX.CUSTOMERS` topic before publishing for other users of EEM.

     *   Within the blue _Option Status_ field, click the **Publish** button

-    *   Further down the panel, under the _Available gateways_ field, verify that the `production` option is pre-selected
+    *   Further down the panel, under the _Available gateways_ field, verify that the `egw-group` option is pre-selected

     *   When ready, click **Publish**\[C\] to finalize publication of the `STUDENTXX.CUSTOMERS` topic

     [![](../images/eem-topic-publish-1.png)](../images/eem-topic-publish-1.png)

     [![](../images/eem-topic-publish-2.png)](../images/eem-topic-publish-2.png)

     [![](../images/2-16c.png)](../images/2-16c.png)<br><br><br>

     ---